CSCfi/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 $ crypt4gh encrypt  --recipient_pk fega-pubkey-c4gh.pub < example_file.txt > example_file.txt.c4gh
 ```

 Where the syntax *--recipient_pk* defines the public key used to encrypt the data.
-In this case, Finnish FEGA public key *example_file.txt.c4gh* defines the input file and output encrypted file.
+In this case, Finnish FEGA public key. *example_file.txt.c4gh* defines the input file and output encrypted file.

 **Data upload with sfpt CLI (default in Linux and Mac OS)**: